amcz/hysplit_metdata/README.md

 # Possible Issues

 ### friction velocity

+"The instantaneous turbulent surface stress components (eastward and northward) and friction velocity tend to be too small" https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation (search for friction velocity)

 Users may not want to use friction velocity, HYSPLIT code USTR, grib short name zust.
 This quantity is usually used in the default setting KBLS=1 to calculate stability (see https://ready.arl.noaa.gov/hysplitusersguide/S625.htm).

-Using this may lead to inaccurate estimations of stability and undermixing which may be related to this issue. https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation (search for friction velocity)
+Using this may lead to inaccurate estimations of stability and undermixing which may be related to this issue.

 To make sure HYSPLIT does not use the friction velocity from ERA5 the following can be done.